Adequate fire safety in tower blocks and purpose-built flats is vital, to protect the lives and homes of residents.

 This means it is their duty to make sure that there is a valid Fire Risk Assessment for the property, that the common areas are protected from fire, and that residents are aware of the building’s fire safety policies and procedures.

-Having a person responsible for fire safety in a building is a legal requirement as set out in the Fire Safety Regulatory Reform Order, or RRO – read more here.
+Having a person responsible for fire safety in a building is a legal requirement as set out in the Fire Safety Regulatory Reform Order, or RRO – learn more in our simplified guide to the RRO.

 Your building’s designated Responsible Person is the first person you should contact if you want to know more about the fire safety measures, policies, and procedures in your tower block or purpose-built block of flats.